Contents

 The supplied service ID should be a single word moniker.
 No summary is shown in the CLI for an anonymous service.

-If load as is used to import a named service, the given service ID overrides any service name supplied in the service description.
+is used to import a named service, the given service ID overrides any service name supplied in the service description.

 The minimum description of an action is: